Our Legislative Agenda

 📣 ACTION ALERT 📣

-CURB Act Senate Hearing!
+CURB Act Hearing!

 Your hard work is paying off.
 Thanks to all of you who took action in the last couple of weeks, House Bill 2070 (the CURB Pollution Act) is scheduled for a committee vote on Monday.
 On top of that, we’ve just heard that the Senate version of the bill is going to get a hearing!